Your Cart

 The exposure to sulfurous gases can contribute to the blackening of gold, especially in areas with high levels of air pollution or volcanic activity.
 This can affect not only gold jewelry, but also gold coins, bars, and statues.
 For instance, the Statue of Liberty, which is made of copper, has turned green over time due to the reaction of copper with sulfur dioxide and other pollutants in the air.

-To protect your gold from sulfur and atmospheric conditions, it is recommended to store your gold jewelry in a dry and airtight environment, such as a jewelry box or a ziplock bag.
+To protect your gold from sulfur and atmospheric , it is recommended to store your gold jewelry in a dry and airtight environment, such as a jewelry box or a ziplock bag.
 You can also use anti-tarnish strips or silica gel packets, which can absorb moisture and sulfur from the air and prevent oxidation and tarnish.

 Impurities in Gold Alloys